 J. Chester Johnson has written verse for more than forty years.
-Over this period, his work has received praise from writers and poets spanning several decades – from, among others, Allen Tate and Nobel Laureate I. B. Singer to current, well-recognized poets, such as Molly Peacock, Major Jackson and Lawrence Joseph.
+Over this period, his work has received praise from writers and poets spanning several decades – from, among others, Poet Laureate Allen Tate and Nobel Laureate I. B. Singer to current, well-recognized poets, such as Molly Peacock, Major Jackson, Lawrence Joseph and Vijay Seshadri.

 NOW AND THEN: SELECTED LONGER POEMS

 “The scope of NOW AND THEN is epic.
 It provides its readers with the same amplitude of intelligence, passion and formal achievement as our great American epics – Melville’s MOBY DICK, Whitman’s LEAVES OF GRASS, and Ginsberg’s FALL OF AMERICA.
 It is a book of fierce spiritual and moral witness, energy and power.”